do3-2023/ara-kube/README.md

 ## Launch the project locally

-The project is ready to use locally, you just need docker installed !
+The project is ready to use locally, you just need [Docker](https://docs.docker.com/get-docker/) installed !
-After cloning the project, go to the `ara-kube` folder  and type :
+Here are the steps :

+1. Clone the project
+2. Go to ara-kube folder
+3. Rename `.env.example` file in `.env`
+4. Launch the project using :

 ```
 docker compose -f docker-compose.prod.yml up
 ```